alexsaldana9/inventory_php/README.md

 ## Update the db_connection.php file with the new password provided (docker container)

 ## Database set-up
-import the favorites.sql file using phpmyadmin
+import the inventory.sql file using phpmyadmin

 ################################ To get into the container.
 Not needed for this project